 For Interest Rate Agreements entered into for trading purposes, realized and unrealized changes in fair value of these instruments are recognized in the consolidated statements of operations as trading activities in the period in which the changes occur or when such trade instruments are settled.
 Amounts payable to or receivable from counterparties, if any, are included on the consolidated balance sheets in accrued expenses and other liabilities.
 In March 2001, the Company entered into three separate short positions aggregating \$1,300,000 on the June 2001, September 2001, and December 2001 90-day Eurodollar Futures Contracts.
 The Company entered into these positions to, in effect, lock-in its borrowing costs on a forward basis relative to its floating-rate liabilities.
 In addition, in April and May 2001, the Company entered into two short positions on the one-month LIBOR futures contract, both of which were settled during the second quarter.
 These instruments fail to meet the hedge criteria of FAS No. 133, and therefore are accounted for on a trading basis.
-Changes in market value for these contracts, and the gain or loss recognized at the termination of these contracts, will be recognized in current period earnings.
-During the six months ended June 30, 2001, given the continued decline in one-month LIBOR due to reductions in the targeted Federal Funds Rate, the

-Company recognized \$1,720 in losses related to these contracts.
-At June 30, 2001, the aggregate remaining short position was \$700,000 and on July 2, 2001, the Company terminated \$400,000 of the position for an additional cost of \$15.
+Changes in market value for these contracts, and the gain or loss recognized at the termination of these contracts, are recognized in current period earnings.
+During the nine months ended September 30, 2001, given the continued decline in one-month LIBOR due to reductions in the targeted Federal Funds Rate, the Company recognized \$2,914 in losses related to these contracts.
+At September 30, 2001, the aggregate remaining short position was \$150,000 relating to the December 2001 contract.

-NOTE 8--PREFERRED STOCK
+NOTE 8 -- PREFERRED STOCK

-On June 8, 2001, the Company completed a tender offer on its Series A, Series B, and Series C Preferred Stock (together, the "Preferred Stock"), resulting in the purchase by the Company of 820,601 shares of the Preferred Stock, consisting of 202,090 shares of Series A, 363,708 shares of Series B and 254,803 shares of Series C, respectively, for an aggregate \$10,918, and which had an aggregate issue price of \$21,405, a book value of \$20,503, and including dividends in arrears, a liquidation preference of \$25,110.
-The difference of \$9,585 between the repurchase price and the book value has been included in the accompanying Statement of Operations for the three and six month periods ended June 30, 2001 as an addition to net income available to common shareholders in the line item captioned Preferred Stock benefit (charges) as required by EITF's D-42 and D-53.
+On June 8, 2001, the Company completed a tender offer on its Series A, Series B, and Series C Preferred Stock (together, the "Preferred Stock"), resulting in the purchase by the Company of 820,601 shares of the Preferred Stock, consisting of 202,090 shares of Series A, 363,708 shares of Series B and 254,803 shares of Series C, respectively, for an aggregate \$10,918 and which had an aggregate issue price of \$21,405, a book value of \$20,503, and including dividends in arrears, a liquidation preference of \$25,110.
+The difference of \$9,470 between the repurchase price and the book value has been included in the accompanying Statement of Operations for the three and nine month periods ended September 30, 2001 as an addition to net income available to common shareholders in the line item captioned Preferred Stock benefit (charges) as required by EITF's D-42 and D-53.
 Also included in Preferred Stock benefit (charges) is the cumulative dividend in arrears of \$3,964 related to those shares tendered on June 8, 2001, and which was effectively cancelled at such time.
-In addition, Preferred Stock benefit (charges) includes the current period dividend amount for the Preferred Stock outstanding for the three and six month periods ended June 30, 2001.
+In addition, Preferred Stock benefit (charges) includes the current period dividend amount for the Preferred Stock outstanding for the three and nine month periods ended September 30, 2001.